nachiketkanore/dp-optimization-slides/slides.md

         $\forall s \in S, \epsilon \otimes s = s$ and
         $s \otimes \epsilon = s$

--   We often say that "$S$ is a monoid under $\otimes$ with identity
+-   We often say that $S$ is a monoid under $\otimes$ with identity
-    $\epsilon$"
+    $\epsilon$

--   If you know how strings behave then you understand the monoid;
+-   If this is confusing, a monoid is a generalization of strings and integers!

-"monoid" describes "string-like" structures
+-   If you know how strings behave in Python or Java then you understand the monoid --- "monoid" describes "string-like" structures!

 </v-clicks>